Tsinghua-MARS-Lab/M2I/README.md

 ```
 To filter the type of agents for reactors, change the value of `--agent_type`.
 To filter both the type of reactors and influencers, change the flag of `pair_vv`.

+# Access with License Agreement

+Following the policy from Waymo, we might ask you to sign their 'Waymo Dataset License Agreement for Non-Commercial Use' by agreeing to this [page](https://waymo.com/open/licensing/) before downloading our pre-trained model.

 # Citation

 If you found this repo useful to your research, please consider citing